-Implementing corrective actions based on assessment results, aimed at addressing identified deficiencies and improving outcome.
+Implementing corrective actions based on assessment results, aimed at addressing identified deficiencies and improving outcome.1

-Evaluating and determining coverage for and appropriateness of medical care services, as well as providing needed assistance to clinician or patient, in cooperation with other parties, to ensure appropriate use of resources.
+Evaluating and determining coverage for and appropriateness of medical care services, as well as providing needed assistance to clinician or patient, in cooperation with other parties, to ensure appropriate use of resources.1

-A process by which an organization reviews and evaluates qualifications of licensed independent practitioners to provide services to its members.
+A process by which an organization reviews and evaluates qualifications of licensed independent practitioners to provide services to its members.1

-If you have any questions related to Blue Cross NC's NCQA standards, please contact your regional Strategic Provider Relations Consultant.
+Consumers can easily access organizations' NCQA statuses and other information on health care quality on NCQA's website, or by calling NCQA Customer Support at 888-275-7585.2 If you have any questions related to Blue Cross NC's NCQA Quality Improvement Program, please contact your regional Strategic Provider Relations Consultant.